 A favorite of Strategist deputy editor Jason Chen, the Makr Work Tote is handsome, well-made, and adaptable.
 Chen writes that while the Makr is expensive, “consider the rarity of a tote that does triple duty as weekender, grocery bag, and gym bag.”

 Are houseplant holiday gifts a thing yet?
 If not, they definitely should be.
-Ferdman likes the look of large cactus, and appreciates that they’re relatively low-maintenance.
+Ferdman likes the look of large floor plants.
 “I have a lot of plants and honestly, they’re kind of like tattoos — you can only go so long before you start wondering what it would be like to get another.”

 If space is limited, or if you just want to find something less expensive, a small, low-maintenance plant like a ZZ would be a great choice, too.
 The key to a successful plant gift is being able to present it fully potted and assembled.
-Water and Light has a bunch of planters to choose from, so you can decide which one would be the best fit.
+The Sill has a bunch of planters to choose from, so you can decide which one would be the best fit.

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.

 Every editorial product is independently selected.
 If you buy something through our links, New York may earn an affiliate commission.